ivankocienski/PlaceCal-Handbook/introduction/philosophy.md

 We directly engage with our target audience, older people, by easily providing legible, printed listings and enabling other accessible formats and translations.

 ![PlaceCal on a smartphone](https://raw.githubusercontent.com/geeksforsocialchange/PlaceCal-Handbook/master/assets/placecal-displaying-smartphone.png)
-_Image caption: PlaceCal can be browsed easily on a smartphone_

 Find out more about PlaceCal's approach to [digital inclusion](/commissioners/digital-inclusion.md).